eclipse-esmf/esmf-antora-ui/README.md

 # sds-antora-ui
-This repository is dedicated to sds-antora-ui and controlled by the Semantic Data Structuring Working Group
+This repository is dedicated to sds-antora-ui and controlled by the Semantic Data Structuring Working Group.